POLICY INDEX

 • Possession of prescribed qualifications for admission to any learning programme does not automatically qualify a student for registration.

-• Admission of a candidate as a registered student is at the discretion of the EDUVISA Admissions Committee.
+• Admission of a candidate as a registered student is at the discretion of the EduVisa Admissions Committee which will consider such an application in the context of the EduVista Recognition of Prior Learning and Experience and Initial Learner Assessment (Pre-Registration) Policy.

 • The prospective student may be requested to comply with additional requirements such as an online interview, special assignment or an oral or written examination or submission.